From Flight to Fortitude: Prince Uttara’s Mahabharata Lesson on Pride, Guidance, and Courage

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-What is the central lesson about pride in Uttara's story?
+How is the guru-shishya relationship reflected in Uttara’s story?